 Michele Potestà specializes in international commercial and investment arbitration.
-He has acted as arbitrator (both sole and co-arbitrator), counsel or secretary/assistant of the arbitral tribunal in numerous international arbitration proceedings under various rules, including the ICC, ICSID, ICSID Additional Facility, UNCITRAL, DIAC and Danish Institute of Arbitration rules.
+He has acted as arbitrator (both sole and co-arbitrator), counsel or secretary/assistant of the arbitral tribunal in numerous international arbitration proceedings under various rules, including the ICC, ICSID, ICSID Additional Facility, UNCITRAL, Swiss Rules of International Arbitration, DIAC and Danish Institute of Arbitration rules.

-Prior to joining Lévy Kaufmann-Kohler, Michele was an academic lecturer at the Geneva Master in International Dispute Settlement (MIDS), where he was teaching both investment and commercial arbitration.
-He has authored numerous publications on issues of investment and commercial arbitration and is frequently invited to speak at arbitration events.
-His previous speaking engagements have included conferences held at Columbia Law School (New York), World Trade Institute (Bern), Sydney Law School (Sydney), National University of Singapore (Singapore), Graduate Institute of International and Development Studies (Geneva), University of Geneva, and Milan Chamber of Commerce (Milan).
+Prior to joining Lévy Kaufmann-Kohler, Michele was an academic lecturer at the Geneva Master in International Dispute Settlement (MIDS), where he taught both investment and commercial arbitration.
+He has authored numerous publications on issues of investment and commercial arbitration and is frequently invited to speak at arbitration conferences.

 Preliminary Objections to Dismiss Claims that are Manifestly without Legal Merit under Rule 41(5) of the ICSID Arbitration Rules